-Lactic Acid Bacteria With Antimicrobial Properties Isolated From The Instestines Of Japanese Quail (Coturnix Coturnix Japonica)
+Lactic Acid Bacteria With Antimicrobial Properties Isolated From The Intestines Of Japanese Quail (Coturnix Coturnix Japonica)

 Journal: Science Heritage Journal | Galeri Warisan Sains (GWS)

-Author: Nurul Amni Zaidi, Azzmer Azzar Abdul Hamid, Tengku Haziyamin Tengku Abdul Hamid
+Author: Amni Nadhirah Abdullah Pirus, Azzmer Azzar Abdul Hamid, Tengku Haziyamin Tengku Abdul Hamid

 This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited